 There's nothing like math to lend itself to a hands-on lesson.
 Math skills can be developed through all kinds of activities – while playing with blocks, drawing shapes, or building a playhouse through trial and error.
 Use these activities as-is, or as jumping off points for your own lessons.
-Each of these activities makes use of everyday materials, so students can also practice the same skills at home as well as in the classroom.
+Each activity makes use of everyday materials, so students can practice the same skills at home as in the classroom.

 Students use recycled materials, standard and non-standard measurement to build a house with a Goldilocks theme.